“More like...The Extraordinary Two!”

 “What an awesome, dynamic duo!
 Great music with catchy melodies, smooth harmonies and skillful guitar licks!
 Quite entertaining!” - D. Luna, Claremont, CA

 Come hear the extraordinary sounds of The Ordinary Two!
-A duo from Denver, CO whose creation has been a long time in the making.
+A Colorado duo whose creation has been a long time in the making.
 Guitarist Jim Disner, who has shared the stage with jazz greats like Stanley Jordan and Ron Miles, joins his wife, vocalist Tanya Disner, in laid-back, acoustic, indie-pop, with a lot of jazz flavor and sweet vocal harmonies.

 Jim fell in love with Tanya when he first heard her sing.
 Theirs is a story of inspiring love and overcoming odds.
 Sultry vocals and fancy fretwork spin tales of life, love and the open road in a unique Alternative/Folk/Jazz blend of simultaneously humorous, inspiring, and mournful original songs - along with some unexpected covers.
 Together they harmonize like only soul-mates can.